Because you know they’ll be snappin’

-Cons: It’s a bit spendy if you want one for each table and you’ll want to keep the photos for yourself…so you’ll have to remind the guests to leave the pics for you.
+Cons: It’s a bit pricey if you want one for each table.
+You’ll also want to keep the photos for yourself…so you’ll have to remind your guests to leave the pics for you.
 (But, oh, the temptation!)

 3. Share a Google Photos or DropBox link to your guests

-The most common method of collecting and sharing photos that everybody knows — using Google Photos or DropBox!
-They come free (unless you exceed the free storage space), and are easy to get people on board.
-Share a link during your wedding and let everybody pile on their photos!
-However, heads up — things could get messy with everybody just contributing photos without any prior review, so take note on that!
+The most common method of collecting and sharing photos that everybody knows: using Google Photos or DropBox.
+They come free (unless you exceed the limited free storage space).
+Share a link during your wedding and let everybody pile on their photos.

 Price: Free (pay for more storage space)

 Pros: Easy-to-use, apps are household names that many people have access to